hundeo:

 Colors: Black, Cream, Brindle, Brown, Mahogany

 The Boerboel is an impressive working dog.
-For experienced dog owners he is the ideal watchdog and a faithful companion.
+For experienced dog owners, it is the ideal guard dog and a loyal companion.
 Due to its intelligent nature, it requires consistent leadership and sufficient exercise.
-Those who are looking for an intelligent watchdog will find a good friend in the Boerboel.
+Anyone looking for an intelligent guard dog will find a good friend in the Boerboel.

 Boerboel